 "Just on Friday, the Department of Interior issued permits that will expand our exploration in the Arctic.
-The president has increased our fuel efficiency and energy efficiency standards so we do use less energy, which will help drive down the price," Gibbs said.
+The president has increased our fuel efficiency and so we do use less energy, which will help drive down the price," Gibbs said.
 "Our domestic oil production is at an eight-year high, and our use of foreign oil is at a 16-year low.
 So we're making progress."

 But John Hofmeister, former CEO of Shell Oil and founder of Citizens for Affordable Energy, told Fox News that oil production today is only 7 million barrels per day when it used to be 10 million per day.

 Hofmeister warned that the global economy is in "the crosshairs" of a precarious situation in which China is growing its demand for oil each year by millions of barrels per day and turmoil in the Middle East is creating "some of the most unpredictable, volatile, geopolitical situations" in the world.

 "The failure of the United States of America, the world's largest consumer, to adopt government policies to enable domestic production to increase and meet these conditions has been nil, nada, nothing, and that is unfortunate for American consumers," Hofmeister told Fox News.

 The dishonesty of the White House is appalling.
 Hofmeister added:

 "We know where the oil is but the government has to allow the companies to get the oil," he said, charging the Obama administration with being "anti-drilling," as demonstrated by the moratorium in the Gulf of Mexico following the BP spill in 2010.